Healthy Homes Assessment Akina

 Akina Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Akina and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory for all Akina and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.
+• Property managers and landlords have to keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes